Get a free, no obligation personal loan quote with rates as low as 6.99%

 What Is The Canada Workers Benefit (CWB)?

-This benefit can then be used to cover your debts, rent, and other day-to-day expenses.
-If the CWB benefit is not enough cash to cover all your debts, consider getting a personal loan to consolidate your debts.
-This will allow you to spread your payments over a longer period of time, making your monthly expenses more affordable.
+The CWB can be used to cover your debts, rent, and other day-to-day expenses.
+If the benefit is not enough to cover all your financial obligations, consider getting a personal loan to consolidate your debts.
+That way, you can spread your payments over a longer period, making your monthly expenses more affordable.

-Just be sure to check your credit score prior to applying for a loan.
-It can help you understand what kind of interest rates you can qualify for.
+Just be sure to check your credit score before applying for a loan to understand what kind of interest rates you can qualify for.

 Who’s Eligible For The Canada Workers Benefit (CWB)?

-• Live with you throughout the current tax year
+Who is an eligible spouse/common-law partner?– They live with you throughout the current tax year.

-• Meet all the other CWB eligibility requirements
+– They meet all the other CWB eligibility requirements.

-• The child of your spouse or common-law partner
+– The child is of your spouse or common-law partner.

 • Have been incarcerated for 90 or more days during the current tax year